PhD MM MM MBA

 Beginning with his orchestral debut with the State Orchestra in Michoacán, Mexico, German-American pianist Andrew Wright has performed as soloist with orchestras in the United States, Mexico and the Netherlands and has performed in over a dozen radio and television broadcasts.
 He has won prizes at many competitions, including at the 2012 Vienna International Piano Competition, and the 2011 San Daniele International Piano Meeting.
 Earlier prizes include first prize in the Duquesne Piano Competition, the Konrad Wolff – Ilse Bing Chamber Music Competition, the Francine Wallingford Competition, the Mu Phi Epsilon Phi Pi Competition and prizes from the Crescendo Music Awards, Prix Dominique and also a nomination for the prestigious Classical Fellowship of the American Pianists Association.

-Since moving to the Netherlands in 2009, he has kept an active concert schedule performing in venues such as the small hall of the Concertgebouw in Amsterdam, Anton Philipszaal in The Hague and the Concertgebouw Vereniging Nijmegen.
+Since moving to the Netherlands in 2009, he has kept an active concert schedule performing in venues such as the Concertgebouw in Amsterdam, Anton Philipszaal in The Hague and the Concertgebouw Vereniging Nijmegen.
 His performances have been recorded for broadcast by Radio 4, TV West, Radio West and the TV show Podium Witteman.
 In 2011, he was soloist with the Royal Conservatoire Orchestra for the Hague Conservatoire’s Liszt Festival.
-His recent projects demonstrate his stylistic diversity: performances of the complete Chopin Etudes, an all-Russian solo piano program, Haydn’s Sieben letzte Wörte, solo Antheil with the Residentie Orkest, Gershwin’s Rhapsody in Blue, major organ works (ranging from Sweelinck to Reger to Alain to improvisation) and many chamber music concerts.
+His recent projects demonstrate his stylistic diversity: performances of the complete Chopin Etudes, an all-Russian solo piano program, Haydn’s Sieben letzte Wörte, Antheil's Jazz Symphony with the Residentie Orkest, Gershwin’s Rhapsody in Blue, major organ works (ranging from Sweelinck to Reger to Alain to improvisation) and many chamber music concerts.

 As a performer of contemporary music, Andrew has given several premieres, and has performed in George Crumb’s 75th Birthday tour.
 He was also the founder and director of a contemporary music group called the Zeitgeist Consort, which held experimental concerts and creative events.
 He has performed at some of the most prestigious festivals in North America, such as Banff, Music Academy of the West, the International Musical Arts Institute, Kent/Blossom, and the TCU-Van Cliburn Piano Festival.